• Home

 We're basically hiring a priest full-time for a month.

 It’s not a “fee” for grace (which would be simony and forbidden), but a donation of support for the priesthood and the ministry performing the act while potentially rescuing a soul.
-It's like paying for the oil to keep the spiritual lamp burning.

 Because this is the most powerful thing you can do for Carole right now.